StephWolter/GAIs-and-Dolls/README.md

 1. In Python, make a series of API calls to the NYT Books API, request the responses in json, populate a pandas dataframe, and save the dataframe as a CSV file.
 2. In Python, create an initial visualization of book publishers' performance in terms of their relative representation on NYT bestseller lists.
-3. In Excel and Tableau, refine the initial visualization by integrating a) historical information, and b) corporate ownership information.
+3. In Python, Excel and Tableau, refine the initial visualization by integrating a) historical information, and b) corporate ownership information.

 ### Step 1.
 Retrieving and Storing NYT API Data